Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Air fryer tofu in a salad

-With its hot circulating air, the air fryer enables us to cook this crispy tofu in just over 10 minutes – and add it to your favorite salad, rice, wrap, or pasta.
+With its hot circulating air, the air fryer enables us to cook this crispy tofu in about 10 minutes.
+Add it to your favorite wrap, brown rice, or salad recipe.

 30. Turkish lentil soup